Chrisjulius/zero_day/README.md

 # README
-This is a repo for a test project for Git and Vigrant.
+This is a repo for a test project for Git and Vigrant/VMs development environment.